raylsnetwork/Enygma/enygma_payments/README.md

 ```

-### Privacy Ledger
+### Privacy Node

-#### Privacy Ledger - Setup
+#### Privacy Node - Setup
-First, each privacy ledger generates and registers two keypairs (view and spend) on the underlying blockchain.
-This blockchain effectively acts as a Public-Key Infrastructure (PKI) containing a registry of all public-keys of the registered privacy ledgers.
-Subsequently, each privacy ledger performs a post-quantum key agreement (i.e., ML-KEM) and establishes individual shared secrets with all the other privacy ledgers.
-At this point, privacy ledgers can start transacting privately with each other.
+First, each Privacy Node generates and registers two keypairs (view and spend) on the underlying blockchain.
+This blockchain effectively acts as a Public-Key Infrastructure (PKI) containing a registry of all public-keys of the registered Privacy Nodes.
+Subsequently, each Privacy Node performs a post-quantum key agreement (i.e., ML-KEM) and establishes individual shared secrets with all the other Privacy Nodes.
+At this point, Privacy Nodes can start transacting privately with each other.
 The transaction protocol includes a hash-based private messaging tag component that allow recipients to detect privately whether or not a transaction is for them.
 Therefore, we also introduce a protocol to fetch (and decrypt) transactions.

 ```mermaid
 ---